by Maria Angela Flores

-- Of the 34% growth in jobs in the Philippine economy, it is estimated that 5% come from social enterprises.
+- of the 34 per cent growth in jobs in the Philippine economy, it is estimated that 5 per cent come from social enterprises

 - Social enterprise activity in the Philippines is taking off – the number of social enterprise start-ups has more than tripled in the last decade alone.